metaplex-foundation/developer-hub/src/pages/core-candy-machine/overview.md

 ## Introduction

 By September 2022, 78% of all NFTs in Solana were minted through Metaplex’s Candy Machine.
 This includes most of the well known NFT projects in the Solana ecosystem.
-Come 2024 Metaplex introduced the `Core` prototcol which redefines NFTs on Solana and with it a new Candy Machine to accomendate the same minting mechanics users loved for the `Core` standard.
+Come 2024 Metaplex introduced the `Core` protocol which redefines NFTs on Solana and with it a new Candy Machine to accommodate the same minting mechanics users loved for the `Core` standard.

 Here are some of the features it offers.